CarGurus (NASDAQ:CARG) Releases Q3 2021 Earnings Guidance

-CarGurus (NASDAQ:CARG) updated its third quarter 2021 earnings guidance on Thursday.
+CarGurus (NASDAQ:CARG) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.300-$0.320 for the period, compared to the Thomson Reuters consensus estimate of $0.250.
 The company issued revenue guidance of $210 million-$216 million, compared to the consensus revenue estimate of $199.52 million.

-A number of equities analysts recently commented on the company.
-Needham & Company LLC upgraded CarGurus from a hold rating to a buy rating and set a $38.00 price target for the company in a report on Thursday.
-Zacks Investment Research upgraded CarGurus from a sell rating to a hold rating in a report on Friday, July 16th.
-Royal Bank of Canada lifted their price target on CarGurus from $30.00 to $34.00 and gave the stock a sector perform rating in a report on Friday, August 6th.
-Raymond James lifted their price target on CarGurus from $34.00 to $38.00 and gave the stock an outperform rating in a report on Friday, August 6th.
-Finally, Oppenheimer initiated coverage on CarGurus in a report on Friday, May 21st.
-They set a buy rating and a $38.00 price objective for the company.
-Four research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-The stock presently has an average rating of Buy and an average price target of $34.90.

 Cargurus, Inc engages in the provision of online auto shopping.
 The firm offers proprietary technology, search algorithms and data analytics to analyze new and used car listings.
 It operates through the following segments: United States and International.
 The United States segment derives revenues from marketplace subscriptions, advertising services and other revenues from customers within the United States.